How Your HR Team Can Offer More Support to Your People

 - They might think they can handle the problem on their own

-- They might not want to share details of their private life with a colleague
+- They might not want to share details of their private life with a coworker

 - The might not want to look vulnerable or ‘weak’ at work